Food Import Compliance Agreements (FICA)

 Food products imported under a FICA are not subject to potential delay and costs associated with inspection and testing under the IFIS.
 Instead, food products imported under a FICA are handled by the importer’s food management system which is audited by the department.
-The audit frequency is determined by the type of food imported under the FICA and previous audit performance.
+Compliant importers are audited on an annual basis with the audit frequency dependant upon previous audit performance.
 More information about FICA auditing is available in the FICA audit regime.

 The following table lists some of the importers who are currently operating under a FICA and have provided authorisation for their company name to be listed on this webpage.

 Requirements for a FICA

 An importer must have a documented food management system that contains specific elements before the department will consider entering into a FICA.

 The food safety and compliance system criteria are based on;